Agoric/documentation/CONTRIBUTING.md

 Agoric's public-facing technical documentation is mostly in the [Agoric Documentation GitHub repo](https://github.com/Agoric/documentation).
 The complete documentation set also includes external items such as papers, presentations, videos, etc. Our document process is:
 1. Write docs in the repo in Markdown.
 Image files are usually in `.svg` format and also stored in the repo.
+2. Proofread your docs.
+However, be aware that everyone is their own worst proofreader and this is especially true if you try to do it immediately or very soon after you finish writing it.
+Given our frequent time pressure, while self-proofreading is required, later reviewers should not expect perfection.
-2. Before doing a Pull Request, check your changed docs in a local copy of the repo and local documentation server.
-Includes link checking and (for now) spellchecking.
+2. Check your changed docs in a local copy of the repo and local documentation server.
+Includes that they build and run successfully, pass link checking and (for now) spellchecking.
+4. If you deleted or added docs that either need to be removed from or added to the site menus (top menubar or sidebars), edit the menus and test on your local server.
+5. The PR body describes what the purpose of the PR is, which files are being altered for what reasons, and any related material still outstanding(so that reviewers know whether the PR is meant to be comprehensive or whether it is part of a series of PRs).
+6. Component version tags (e.g., Zoe version, ERTP version) have been updated appropriately.
+7. PR contains only the files to be reviewed.
+No additional files are in the PR that are not intended to be changed or reviewed.
+8. PRs contain no meta-comments or open questions.
+They can appear in DRAFT PRs but not real PRs.
+Such questions can also just be added as comments on a newly opened PR.
+9 If the PR cannot be approved as is (because there's known issues) then it must be a draft PR
 3. Have the changed docs reviewed and approved by others.
 4. Pull Requests automatically run tests on their committed files.
 5. [VuePress](https://vuepress.vuejs.org/guide/#how-it-works) automatically